 Can I book a place and pay later?
 No, your place on the course will only be confirmed on receipt of the course fee in full.

 How can I sign up to a course?
 What methods of payment do you accept?
-To sign up to a course, you need to book online on the website section ‘Book a Course’.
-You can also pay with the Arab British Centre over the phone.
-You can find information about our current music courses and book online above.
+You can find information about our current music courses and book online above via Stripe.
+You can also pay with the Arab British Centre over the phone although online is preferred.

 What is your refund policy?